name10001/Odin/To Do.md

 ## Current Tasks

 ### Isaac:
-* Separated out networking stuff from Player into Client class - Isaac
+* Separated out networking stuff from Player into Client class
 * Add the ability for cards to ask the player questions as they are being played.
-Example of protocol in 'options example.txt' - Isaac
+Example of protocol in 'options example.txt'
-* Slavery card - Isaac
+* Slavery card

 ### Thomas:
 * Separate URLs from card_info.
 This can be used for cards that change there image as they are being played